horizontalsystems/Unstoppable-Wallet-Website/src/faq/android/en/balance/what-syncing-status-on-a-coin-means.md

 # What 'syncing' status on a coin means?

 The 'syncing' status indicator on the coin shows that the Unstoppable app tries to synchronize itself with a given blockchain.

 While in most cases that status should be shown briefly, there are many valid situations where it can remain for significantly longer:

 - During the initial synchronization when restoring wallet with Bitcoin, Bitcoin Cash, Dash, Litecoin and Zcash cryptocurrencies.
-Few hour long syncing is expected for every coin if the user chooses to restore the wallet from a blockchain instead of a 3rd party API service.
+A few hour long syncing is expected for every coin if the user chooses to restore the wallet from a blockchain instead of a 3rd party API service.
 The more coins are being restored the longer it takes.

 - When activating Bitcoin, Bitcoin Cash, Dash, Litecoin and Zcash cryptocurrencies for the 1st time after wallet setup.